Jalandhar City–New Delhi Intercity Express

-The 14682/81 Jalandhar City New Delhi Express is an Express train belonging to Indian Railways - Northern Railway zone that runs between Jalandhar City & New Delhi in India.
+The 14682/81 Jalandhar City New Delhi Express is an Express train belonging to Indian Railways - Northern Railway zone that runs between Jalandhar City and New Delhi in India.

-It operates as train number 14682 from Jalandhar City to New Delhi and as train number 14681 in the reverse direction serving the states of Punjab, Haryana, Uttar Pradesh & Delhi.
+It operates as train number 14682 from Jalandhar City to New Delhi and as train number 14681 in the reverse direction serving the states of Punjab, Haryana, Uttar Pradesh and Delhi.

 Coaches

-The 14682 / 81 Jalandhar City New Delhi Express has 2 AC Car, 13 Second Class seating, 3 General Unreserved & 2 SLR (Seating cum Luggage Rake) Coaches.
+The 14682 / 81 Jalandhar City New Delhi Express has 2 AC Car, 13 Second Class seating, 3 General Unreserved and 2 SLR (Seating cum Luggage Rake) Coaches.
 It does not carry a Pantry car coach.

 As is customary with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 14682 Jalandhar City New Delhi Express covers the distance of 439 km in 8 hours 40 mins (50.65 km/hr) & in 9 hours 05 mins as 14681 New Delhi Jalandhar City Express (48.33 km/hr).
+The 14682 Jalandhar City New Delhi Express covers the distance of 439 km in 8 hours 40 mins (50.65 km/h) and in 9 hours 05 mins as 14681 New Delhi Jalandhar City Express (48.33 km/h).

 As the average speed of the train is below 55 km/h, as per Indian Railways rules, its fare does not include a Superfast surcharge.